Levi Leidy

 About Levi

-Levi is a Bay Area-based writer whose work has appeared on GOBankingRates, MSN, Yahoo, and more.
+Levi is a Los Angeles-based writer whose work has appeared on MSN, Yahoo Finance, Nasdaq, GOBankingRates, MoneyLion, Parade, and more.
 With a background in narrative writing, he enjoys turning interesting conversations into impactful content.
-You can learn more about his skills and history on his LinkedIn.

 The Future of Homebuying: Does Gen Z Have It Even Tougher Than Millennials?